Miserlou/flask-zappa/README.md

 ## Known Issues

-* Only the standard flask session cookie currently persists.
+* Cookies work, but the client have no concept of expiration of them.

 ## TODO